Celtic: Gary Hooper is best since Henrik Larsson, says Neil Lennon

 Neil Lennon has described Gary Hooper as Celtic's best striker since Henrik Larsson and says the Englishman will be a great loss after his move to Norwich.

-The Celtic manager was speaking before it was announced that Hooper had joined the Canaries on a three-year contract .
+The Celtic manager was speaking before .

 "I think he's been the best striker here since Henrik and he will be a huge loss to us," said the Celtic manager.